botpress/botpress/docs/guide/docs/developers/tutorials.md

 ### Using a Custom User ID

-Users get a new unique User ID each time they use a different device, since it is stored in the local storage.
+Users get a new unique User ID each time they use a different device.
 To offer a consistent user experience across different devices, you may want to provide your customer with the same Botpress User ID to make available past conversations, user data, etc.

 The `window.botpressWebChat` methods `init` and `configure` both accepts the `userId` parameter.
 It will override the randomly generated one.
 Since the User ID allows BP to recognize the user and to continue a conversation, these should not be guessable and needs to be unique.